Hezekiahpilli/gen-ai/README.md

 # If you encounter issues, ensure Visual C++ redistributables are installed
 ```

+## 📊 Sample Data

+The repository includes sample data files in the `Gen AI/Source/` directory for testing:

+- **pharmaceuticals.csv** - Sample pharmaceutical orders (10 orders from 4 managers)
+- **supplychain.csv** - Sample supply chain data (10 products including Recoil Kits)
+- **README.md** - Instructions for adding your own documents

+### Adding Your Own Documents

+To use with your own data, simply add your files to the `Gen AI/Source/` directory:
+- PDF files for unstructured documents
+- DOCX files for formatted documents
+- CSV/Excel files for tabular data

 ## 🏃 Running the System

 ### Option 1: Command Line Interface